 We have four school houses: Griffin, Dragon, Phoenix and Unicorn, led by captains/vice-captains chosen from Year 6.
 House points awarded alongside other positive behaviour systems in school.
 The house points are accumulated from classes and winning houses are revealed at the Celebrate Success Assembly.

 We positively reward outstanding attendance.
 Our Spike trophy is awarded to the class with the highest average attendance each week at the Celebrate Success Assembly.
 The winning class receives an additional 10 minutes playtime on a day during the next week.
+Children with 100% attendance for the week get entered into a prize draw on Friday.

 We have clear guidelines in school on dealing with unacceptable behaviour, which are displayed (alongside the school rules) in each our school.